 An Instant Permission is acquired from a Remote Server and allows the Enhanced Device to begin playing an Enhanced Title at the moment in time the Permission is acquired.
-The Permission must be re-acquired from the Remote Server before the device starts playing that Title again, and each acquisition may include a monetary transaction.
+The Permission shall be re-acquired from the Remote Server before the device starts playing that Title again, and each acquisition may include a monetary transaction.

-Fast forward and rewind within a title shall not require a new Permission.
-If the player leaves the title to play another title, or to display a navigation menu, and later is directed to play the title again, it must obtain a new Instant Permission.
+Fast forward and rewind within a Title shall not require a new Permission.
+If the player leaves the Title to play another Title, or to display a navigation menu, and later is directed to play the Title again, it shall obtain a new Instant Permission.